 What’s the difference between talking to you or my best friend or family?

-The difference is between someone who can do something, and someone who has the training and experience to do that same thing professionally.
+The difference is between someone who has an opinion about what you should do and someone who has the training and experience to do listen objectively and help you decide what you should do.
 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life.
 A professional will listen and work with you in an unbiased, objective way.